Endometrial cancer usually affects women after menopause.

 Generally, the prognosis is better if

 No measure can prevent endometrial cancer from developing.
 However, the risk of getting endometrial cancer can be decreased by minimizing or avoiding conditions and activities thought to increase the risk.
-For example, obesity and high blood pressure increase the risk of endometrial cancer.
+For example, obesity increases the risk of endometrial cancer.
 Thus, losing weight, exercising regularly, and eating a healthful diet may be helpful.
+Also, medications or herbal products that contain estrogen should not be taken alone.
+They should be taken with a progestin.

 Doctors can remove the uterus, fallopian tubes, and ovaries using one of the following methods: